alitnk/js-task/README.md

-# Installing
+## Installing

-First clone the repository. then:
+First clone the repository, then:

 For NPM users: